fluxninja/aperture/docs/content/architecture/architecture.md

 ### Aperture Controller

-FluxNinja Cloud [provides a per-project Aperture Controller][FluxNinja Cloud Controller] for every organization.
+Aperture Cloud [provides a per-project Aperture Controller][aperture cloud controller] for every organization.

 The Aperture Controller is a centralized control system, equipped with a comprehensive global perspective.
 It is programmed using declarative policies.
-Policies can be applied by configuring a [pre-defined blueprint][Use Cases].
+Policies can be applied by configuring a [pre-defined blueprint][use cases].
-It's also possible to build a policy [from scratch from policy components][Policy].
+It's also possible to build a policy [from scratch from policy components][policy].

 A policy represents a closed-loop control circuit that is executed periodically.
 The control circuit draws input signals from [metrics](#metrics) aggregated